zkhan93/zkhan93.github.io/content/posts/setting-up-elasticsearch-with-docker-compose.md

 ---
-title: "Elasticsearch Kibana Setup"
+title: "Setting up Elasticsearch with Docker Compose for Indexing Files on NAS"
 date: 2023-03-21T15:32:23-05:00
 draft: false
-tags: ["elasticsearch", "kibana", "docker", "compose", "traefik", "self-hosted"]
+tags: ["elasticsearch", "docker", "compose", "self-hosting", "traefik", "SSL", "Kibana", "indexing", "NAS", "Samba"]
 ---

-I was trying to setup a elasticsearch with docker compose to index files on my NAS(Samba) and I had to struggle a bit to get that up and running, this post outlines the steps needed to setup elasticsearch with docker compose

-All my self-hosted services are behind traefik proxy to manage SSL certificates and I have chosen to keep communication between traefik and elasticsearch to HTTP only, so I have disabled SSL security in elasticsearch.

-Desired State
-- ElasticSearch
+If you have a NAS (Samba) and want to index files, Elasticsearch is an excellent solution.
+However, setting up Elasticsearch with Docker Compose can be a bit challenging.
+In this post, we will outline the necessary steps to set up Elasticsearch with Docker Compose.

-- Kibana to get a web interface to manage users/roles/indexes
+The desired state is Elasticsearch and Kibana to get a web interface to manage users/roles/indexes.

-In elasticsearch version 7.x, I had to take the following steps
+In Elasticsearch version 7.x, you need to take the following steps:

- - start elasticsearch instance
+- Start Elasticsearch instance
- - run `elasticsearch-setup-passwords auto` inside the container to generate passwords
+- Run elasticsearch-setup-passwords auto inside the container to generate passwords
- - set that password for kibana_system in docker-compose.yml file
+- Set that password for kibana_system in the docker-compose.yml file
- - rebuild kibana to pickup the password
+- Rebuild Kibana to pick up the password

-I'm assuming we are inside a folder es7, this will be used in below command, change it accordingly
+Assuming you are inside the es7 folder, below are the steps:

-### 1. Start elasticsearch and kibana containers
+### 1. Start Elasticsearch and Kibana containers
-create a compose file es7/docker-compose.yml
+Create a compose file es7/docker-compose.yml

 ```yml

 version: "3"